 An overpayment allows a tax payer to put more money into their RRSP than is deemed allowable according to the contribution limit.
 The CRA permits tax payers to over contribute a cumulative lifetime total of $2,000 to their RRSP and this over contribution will not result in any tax penalties or fees.

 The $2,000 limit can be increased to $8,000 for anyone who had an over contribution prior to February 27, 1995.
-Though an over contribution is not deducted from income in the current year, the value offered to the tax payer is the ability to put additional cash into their RRSP, which means their money is able to compound and grow for a longer period of time.
+Though an over contribution is not deducted from income in the current year, the value offered to the tax payer is the ability to put additional cash into an RRSP, which means money is able to compound and grow for a longer period of time.